-Standard Training Measures (STMs)
+Standard Training Measure (STM)

-- 16. An STM is defined as the amount of training that is required for a work-based learner to achieve 120 New Zealand Qualification and Credentials Framework (NZQCF) credits. - 17.
-The TEC must use the following formula to calculate the number of STMs for which a TEO is entitled to receive funding:
+15. An STM is defined as the amount of training that is required for a work-based learner to achieve 120 New Zealand Qualification and Credentials Framework (NZQCF) credits.

+16. The TEC must use the following formula to calculate the number of STMs for which a TEO is entitled to receive funding:

-funded STMs = 120 number of enrolled industry trainees or New Zealand Apprentices × credits per industry trainee or New Zealand Apprentice per year 120
+number of enrolled industry trainees or New Zealand Apprentices × funded STMs = $$\frac{\text{credits per industry trainee or New Zealand Apprentice per year}}{120}$$